 Unlike most design awards that are judged solely by designers, the FPO Awards judging panel will be comprised of five individuals: Three designers and two printers.
 This combination places emphasis on design and execution but with an increased level of scrutiny toward production.

-Judges will convene in Austin, TX — home to UnderConsideration headquarters — to collectively select winners and assign the special awards.
+Judges convene in Austin, TX to collectively select the work.